kud04rk/anime-renamer/README.rst

 Steps:
 ------------------
-1)run PIP install pip install tvdbsimple
+1)run pip install tvdbsimple(need python for pip to work)

 2)Copy all .py files into the base folder on the series